Moosewood Restaurant: Moosewood Restaurant

-In 1974, members of the original Moosewood staff self- published a spiral bound paper-covered vegetarian cookbook (79 pages), with "The Moosewood Cookbook Recipes from Moosewood Restaurant in the Dewitt Mall, Ithaca, New York, Copyright 1974 Moosewood," on the title page.
+In 1974, members of the original Moosewood staff self- published a spiral bound paper-covered vegetarian cookbook (the second printing had 79 pages), with "The Moosewood Cookbook Recipes from Moosewood Restaurant in the Dewitt Mall, Ithaca, New York, Copyright 1974 Moosewood", on the title page.
 Page three contains a list of its creators: "Design, Editing, Hand-writing, Pen-and-ink illustrations Mollie Katzen Feedback digestion, Critical Analysis, Introduction & History Nancy McCauley Cover Drawing Judith M. Barringer Onion Photogram Kathy Morris Frontispiece: charcoal drawing Meredith (Mimi) Barchat Photographs Phyllis Boudreau Photographic Montage Phyllis Boudreau Susan B. Lent."
-In addition, page 79 contains a list of cookbooks titled "Postward."
+In addition, page 79 contains a list of cookbooks titled "Postward".
 The list includes titles such as Diet for a Small Planet, Great Meatless Meals, Recipes for a Small Planet, The Yogi Cookbook (Yogi Vithaldas and Susan Roberts), Ten Talents, The Vegetarian Epicure, Sunset Mexican Cookbook, and The Joy of Cooking.
-It is preceded by the following statement:"Because we have only presented our original recipes in this book, you may not have found a recipe for something you ate at Moosewood and liked.
+It is preceded by the following statement: "Because we have only presented our original recipes in this book, you may not have found a recipe for something you ate at Moosewood and liked.
 For this reason, and because we want to share our sources of inspiration with you, it is our pleasure to acknowledge our favorite cookbooks."